Morthor/flutter_todo_app_talk/README.md

-*Updated to AndroidX and Flutter 1.17.5*
+*Updated to Flutter 2.5.3 with null-safety* *Refactored all tests to new Flutter testing tools*
 ---
 # A Flutter "Todo" App